-If you operate a business in the food and catering sector, you must provide your customers with adequate information on all food allergens used in the products you sell.
+Some ingredients may contain allergens.
+For instance nuts, crustaceans or milk.
+You must state these on the label.
+If you sell non-prepacked foods, for example if you you operate a business in the food and catering sector, you must provide your customers with adequate information on all food allergens used in the products you sell.
 However, you are free to choose how to inform your customers.

 Health and nutrition claims

-You must comply with certain rules if you launch a foodstuff and make any claims regarding its nutritional value, benefit to health or medical advantages.
+You must comply with the European rules if you launch a foodstuff and make any claims regarding its nutritional value, benefit to health or medical advantages.
 The rules differ per claim and per product.
-You can obtain information about claims from the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel- en Warenautoriteit, NVWA).
+You can also ask for information about claims from the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel- en Warenautoriteit, NVWA).

 Best before and Use by dates and food waste

 There are two ways in which food labelling indicates a date for either food quality or food safety: